andrewKOwong/boardgames/README.md

 # boardgames (Work-In-Progress)

 This is a work-in-progress repo.
-The intention is to get data on all boardgames on boardgamegeek.com and analyze it.

 ## Project Summary

+This repo contains the code for a project where I download data pertaining to all board games on boardgamegeek.com (BGG).

+This code is explained in:
+- [Part one blogpost](https://mixedconclusions.com/blog/boardgames_part_one/) explaining data download and extraction.
+- Part two blogpost TBD analysing the data.

 ## Instructions
 ### Description of Files